tldr-pages/tldr/pages/common/git-filter-repo.md

 > See also: `bfg`.
 > More information: <https://github.com/newren/git-filter-repo>.

-- Replace sensitive string in all files:
+- Replace a sensitive string in all files:

 `git filter-repo --replace-text <(echo '{{find}}==>{{replacement}}')`